pseudoramble/pseudoramble.com/blog/entry/docs/search-trees-part-3---avl-trees.md

 ### AVL BST Specifics

 Our implementation will be an AVL BST.
-This says that given a node, the difference between the left and right subtrees will be no greater than one.
+This says that given a node, the difference between height of the left and right subtrees will be no greater than one.
 Using my hobo mathematics, that means given a node T that `-1 <= h(T.l) - h(T.r) <= 1`.

 Graphically, this means that in addition to the 1st balanced BST we drew, the following is also balanced: